nttcom/skyway-iot-sdk/docs/how_to_use_siru.md

 * have pub/sub messaging inside room.
 This is convenient to send metrics data from device to monitoring client.
 * have REST api from client to device.
 This is convenient for operating device by requesting with some command data.

-Below, we will explain you how to use SiRu.
+Below, we will explain about how to use SiRu.

 ## load module